MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 1. Open [Power Platform admin center](https://aka.ms/ppac).
 1. Select **Environments**.
-1. Select the environment that you want to enable the new data model in.
+1. Select the environment that you want to enable the enhanced data model in.
 1. On the **Resources** tile, select **Power Pages sites**.
 1. On the toolbar, enable the **Switch to enhanced data model (preview)** option.